repojun/AeroCord/README.md

-# CURRENTLY NOT WORKING ⚠️
+# CURRENTLY BEING REBUILT⚠️
-## Discords new module updates have caused this theme to not work anymore, im working on fixing this!
+## Discords new module updates have caused this theme to not work anymore, this is an currently in an ALPHA build.
+You will see MANY issues!
 # AeroCord Theme
 A very clean looking, messily coded Discord Theme.
 Currently in beta, feel free to test!